vladimirmitrev/crystals-blog/README.md

 ## Deployed to Firebase ** https://crystal-blog-bf7ac.web.app/ **

 # 📖 About The Project
-This is an SAP (Single Page Application) designed to provide users with a comprehensive platform for exploring and interacting with information about crystals.
+This is a SAP (Single Page Application) designed to provide users with a comprehensive platform for exploring and interacting with information about crystals.
 The Crystal Blog allows enthusiasts and casual users alike to discover the mystical and healing properties of various crystals, as well as to share their insights and experiences.

 # 🎯 Objectives
 The main objectives of the Crystal Blog project are: